-56. Gough Island and Inaccessible Island are both World Heritage Sites of the United Nations Educational, Scientific and Cultural Organization, and Nightingale Island is a Ramsar wetland site.
+57. Gough Island and Inaccessible Island are both World Heritage Sites of the United Nations Educational, Scientific and Cultural Organization, and Nightingale Island is a Ramsar wetland site.
 Tristan da Cunha was hit by significant storms in July and November 2019.
 The July storm caused widespread damage and is regarded as one of the most damaging natural disasters to affect the island since the volcanic eruption of October 1961.
 Most structures affected have now been repaired, and longer-term sustainable repairs and infrastructure upgrading are being planned.

-57. Tristan da Cunha is successfully implementing conservation projects with help from its partners, including the Royal Society for the Protection of Birds.
+- 58. Tristan da Cunha is successfully implementing conservation projects with help from its partners, including the Royal Society for the Protection of Birds.
 The projects run by the Overseas Territory Environmental Programme and Darwin funds include efforts to remove invasive species from uninhabited islands in the Tristan da Cunha group.
-A project to eradicate mice on Gough Island was expected to begin in May 2020, but was delayed for a year as a result of the pandemic.
-The project took place in 2021 and initial results are considered positive.
-There have also been projects to protect the rare Wilkins's bunting, and to eradicate invasive flax from Inaccessible Island.

-58. In November 2020, Tristan da Cunha designated a marine protection zone of 690,000 km2 within its exclusive economic zone, which constitutes the largest no-take zone in the Atlantic.
+There have also been projects to protect the rare Wilkins's bunting and eradicate invasive flax from Inaccessible Island. - 59.
+In November 2020, Tristan da Cunha designated a marine protection zone of 690,000 km2 within its exclusive economic zone, which constitutes the largest no-take zone in the Atlantic.
 The marine protection zone will help to protect critically endangered albatrosses, rockhopper penguins, blue sharks and beaked whales, as well as other marine life and environments.